TheAxeDude/ZiniGo/README.md

 # ZiniGo

-A tool written in Go for saving (legally purchased) magazines from Zinio.
+A tool written in Go for saving (legally purchased) magazines from Zinio as DRM-free PDFs.

 ## Precompiled binaries